-Equipment required
+Equipment required:

-- Something to group objects (e.g. hula hoops)
+- Hula hoops

 - Gloves

 - Bin bags

 - Litter pickers (optional)

-At the beach
+At the beach:

-- 1. Divide the class into groups.
-Go through safety briefing see below for some points to cover: - Keep in sight of the adults at all times - Be aware of the tide changing - Wear gloves and do not pick up broken glass, needles or anything unfamiliar - 2.
-Support the learners to create a sorting area on the beach.
-Ask learners to collect as much litter as they can, then bring it back to the sorting area and organise into different groups, by type e.g. bottles, bags and fishing equipment. - 3.
-Discuss what everything is, how it got into the sea and solutions to improve the situation.
-See below examples of what you might find to help with the discussion.
+- 1. Lay the hula hoops out on the beach. - 2.
+Divide the class into groups.
+Go through safety briefing see below for some points to cover: - Keep in sight of the adults at all times - Be aware of the tide changing - Always wear gloves - Do not pick up broken glass, needles or anything you are not sure of - 3.
+Pupils collect as much litter as they can, then bring it back to the hula hoop area and sort it into different groups, by type e.g. bottles, bags, fishing equipment. - 4.
+These groups are then used to start a discussion about what everything is, how it got into the sea and what could be done to improve the situation. - 5.
+There is a sheet included in this pack with a few examples of what you might find and some interesting information about the items to help with the discussion.